EmmaRamirez/Clickopolis/README.md

       - great work generation / by generation
       - great work culture/cash increases
       - great works trade with other nations
+- Military
+  - Soldier Assembly, Assignment

+- Diplomacy
+  - Meet New Nation function
+    - split by Era
+  - Should they be generated randomly or preset?
+  - United Nations (or similar name)
 - Save Import / Export into text file
   - Compression
 - LocalStorage get/set